 The next stage is to submit the documents.
 While you can do this yourself, most people have a lawyer handle the process.

 There are two types of documents required:

 - Documents about the investor (or family members)

 - Documents about the investment

 Documents about the investment are fairly straight-forward e.g. the deed to the property you’ve purchased or a confirmation from the fund you’ve invested in.

 The documents the applicant and family members will need include:

-- Copy of passport that’s valid for more than 1 year
+- Copy of passport that’s valid for more than one year

 - Health/travel insurance to cover you while you’re in Portugal

-- Criminal record (translated and apostilled) for your country and any other country you live in.
+- Criminal record (translated and apostilled) for your current country and any other country you have lived in

 Once your fee is paid, the next stage of the process can take around 3-6 months.